saxareg/marketplace-django-B-/project/docs/api_public.md

 # 📘 Marketplace Public API Documentation (Read-Only)

-This document describes the **Marketplace Public API** — a public, read-only REST API that allows users to access information about products, categories, and shops.
+This document describes the **Marketplace Public API** — a public, read-only REST API that allows users to access information about categories, shops, and products.
 The API supports filtering, searching, sorting, and pagination.

-All endpoints in this API are accessible under the `/public/` prefix to distinguish them from private/internal interfaces.
+All endpoints are accessible under the `/api/public/` prefix.

 ---